 Draw the bulged part of the hairline helping yourself with the eye’s outer corner and don’t miss the detail of incoming hair just where the ear stands.

-What you should know about drawing hair in back view is that there are many variations, but the one show here is very easy do draw and realistic enough.
+What you should know about drawing hair in the back view is that there are many variations, but the one shown here is very easy to draw and realistic enough.
 Starting from the ears draw two tilted lines and a horizontal one at the neck’s base.
 Give the horizontal one a curve and “close” the ears.